 Lee received a Master of Science in Government Analytics from Johns Hopkins University and holds a Master of Public Policy from Loyola University Chicago.
-As a Chinese Citizen, he speaks Cantonese and Mandarin in addition to English.
+Originally from China, he speaks Cantonese and Mandarin in addition to English.

 After spending three years in Chicago, Lee now lives in Washington, DC with his wife and their Husky-mix Buddy Louis.
 When Lee is not data crunching at IIUSA, he can usually be found camping in the woods, exploring new food, taking on a road trip, or just hanging out with Buddy.